ibm-build-lab/cloud-pak-sandboxes/terraform/Using_Schematics.md

 3. Provide a name, tags, location.
 Choose **schematics** resource group

-4. Once workspace is created, add **https://github.com/ibm-hcbt/cloud-pak-sandboxes/terraform/roks** as the github URL, note `roks` is an example.
+4. Once workspace is created, add **https://github.com/ibm-hcbt/cloud-pak-sandboxes/terraform/cp4data** as the github URL, note `cp4data` is an example.
 Change this to whichever module you want to install

 5. Leave **Personal access token** blank